Cato Institute: Immigration

-Other commentaries on presidential administrations
+Presidential administrations

 Cato scholars were critical of George W. Bush's Republican administration (2001–2009) on several issues, including education, and excessive government spending.
 On other issues, they supported Bush administration initiatives, most notably health care, Social Security, global warming, tax policy, and immigration.

 During the 2008 U.S. presidential election, Cato scholars criticized both major-party candidates, John McCain and Barack Obama.

-Cato has criticized President Obama's stances on policy issues such as fiscal stimulus, healthcare reform, foreign policy, and drug-related matters, while supporting his stance on the repeal of Don't Ask, Don't Tell and the DREAM Act.
+Cato has criticized President Obama's stances on policy issues such as fiscal stimulus, healthcare reform, foreign policy, and drug-related matters, while supporting his stance on the repeal of Don't Ask, Don't Tell and his support for the DREAM Act (though not for his implementing its terms through executive action).

-Cato opposed Executive Order 13769, was enacted in January 2017, which decreased the number of refugees admitted into the United States and suspended entry to individuals whose countries do not meet adjudication standards under U.S. immigration law.
+Cato opposed Executive Order 13769, which was enacted in January 2017, which decreased the number of refugees admitted into the United States and suspended entry to individuals whose countries do not meet adjudication standards under U.S. immigration law.